Generic Name: Tobramycin sulfate

 Clinical studies and studies in experimental animals have been conducted to compare the nephrotoxic potential of Tobramycin and gentamicin.
 In some of the clinical studies and in the animal studies, Tobramycin caused nephrotoxicity significantly less frequently than gentamicin.
 In some other clinical studies, no significant difference in the incidence of nephrotoxicity between Tobramycin and gentamicin was found.

-Other reported adverse reactions possibly related to Tobramycin include anemia, granulocytopenia and thrombocytopenia; fever, rash, itching, urticaria, nausea, vomiting, diarrhea, headache, lethargy, pain at the injection site, mental confusion, and disorientation.
-Laboratory abnormalities possibly related to Tobramycin include increased serum transaminases (AST, ALT); increased serum LDH and bilirubin; decreased serum calcium, magnesium, sodium, and potassium; and leukopenia, leukocytosis, and eosinophilia.
+Other reported adverse reactions possibly related to Tobramycin sulfate include anemia, granulocytopenia, and thrombocytopenia; and fever, rash, exfoliative dermatitis, itching, urticaria, nausea, vomiting, diarrhea, headache, lethargy, pain at the injection site, mental confusion, and disorientation.
+Laboratory abnormalities possibly related to Tobramycin include increased serum transaminases (SGOT, SGPT); increased serum LDH and bilirubin; decreased serum calcium, magnesium, sodium, and potassium; and leukopenia, leukocytosis, and eosinophilia.

 Signs and Symptoms